PurdueECE264/2019FallProblems/Part1/HW03Cake/README.md

 *without* counting 1, 2, ...
 If you are interested in this topic, please read the book Concrete Mathematics by Ronald L. Graham, Donald
 E. Knuth, and Oren Patashnik.

+Is this a real problem?
+Is there any real application?
+Yes.
+In distributed systems (such as the Internet), sometimes different machines need to agree on something.
+For example, a group of machines want to find one representative for external communication.

 History
 =======